Septimis/ULTIMATE-rock-paper-scissors/README.md

     - Rank IV:Grimoire - 500 xp to unlock
         - Upon winning with paper, there is a 60% chance to activate a rare spell, a 35% chance to activate an epic spell, and a 5% chance to activate a *LEGENDARY* spell.
     - Rank V: Sovereign Intellect - 1000 xp to unlock
-        - Regardless of the outcome, there is a 30% chance to activate a rare spell, a 60% chance to activate an epic spell, and a 10% chance to activate a *LEGENDARY* spell.
+        - Upon winning with paper, there is an 80% chance to activate an epic spell, and a 20% chance to activate a *LEGENDARY* spell.
 - SCISSORS
     - Rank I: Kitchen Scissors - 50 xp to unlock
         - Upon winning with scissors, there is a 50% chance to gain an additional point.